aiverify-foundation/moonshot/docs/user_guide/web_ui/moonshot_interface/utils.md

 When you click on the utils icon, you will be directed to this page.

-By clicking, you can access the list of available Prompt Templates and Context Strategies for use.
+By clicking, you can access the list of available prompt templates and context strategies for use.

 ![utils_home](../imgs/utils_home.png)